aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 ![Software Developer Income](/assets/img/posts/2022-12-22-min-maxing-life/software-income.png){: width="972" height="589" }
 _Software Developer Income Plateau_

-And here's a graph that demonstrates the same effect for physicians with the plateau shifted more to the right (plateau occurs around the 380k-420k range).
+And here's a graph that demonstrates the same effect for physicians with the plateau shifted more to the right (plateau occurs around the 380k-420k range).[^fn2]

 ![Physician Income](/assets/img/posts/2022-12-22-min-maxing-life/physician-income.png){: width="972" height="589" }
 _Physician Income Plateau_